 Strengths Challenges Organized Rigid, resist change Objective May rush decisions Results-oriented ☐ Need rules, standards, structure Hardworking Desire recognition Responsible ☐ Don't like to be Decisive wrong ☐ Proactive ☐ Neglect people's feelings Determined Recommendations The following recommendations are based on your results. best for you.
 Consider each and select the ones you think would work Your Preferred Environment Provides detailed expectations about your role and responderly defined rules, requirements and standards to follows: oonsibilities.
 You work most productively when provided with low.
 Makes good use of your practical approach to problem efficiency. solving and ability to maximize nd provides opportunities for a leadership or decision-making cisions, organizing tasks and supervising people, you are wel Appreciates your sense of duty, organizational skill, prod fashion, on time and within budget. ductivity and determination to complete work in an orderly Takes place in a well-organized, active and supportive e competent people. nvironment where you can work with other dependable, Uses a sensible, fair method of compensation for the wo career. ork you do and provides opportunities to progress in your Praises your accomplishments.
 Knowing that others val feel respected and motivated. ue your contributions and appreciate your efforts makes you possibilities and the potential repercussions of the choices you ation, think carefully about the long-term consequences and yyour decision.
-Develop your ability to look beyond the present and impadvisor or friend- who can help you see things from a g quick, reliable solutions, new or different methods, thou possibilities.
-If you're not convinced, ask for a demonstra approach. ation or other factual evidence to prove the value of the new ways going to be predictable.
+Develop your ability to look beyond the present and impadvisor or friend- who can help you see things from a g quick, reliable solutions, new or different methods, thou oing things.
+While you tend to rely on past experience for igh unfamiliar, may be better.
+Try to be open to the ation or other factual evidence to prove the value of the new ways going to be predictable.
 You're most comfortable when make it happen.
 However, at times it may be necessary to change direction or deal with a situation where all of the facts aren't apparent.
 So be prepared for some ambiguity